OpenOverlayRouter/oor/README.md

 --------

 When running in RTR mode, Open Overlay Router serves as a Re-encapsulating Tunnel Router that decapsulates the received traffic to reencapsulate it again towards the next hop.
+An RTR can also be used to provide NAT support to xTRs/MNs when it works together with a MS with NAT Traversal support.
-To configure an RTR, select the corresponding operating-mode and fill the parameters of the RTR section and Tunnel Router general configuration of the configuration file The following lines show an example of how 'ip addr' and 'ip route' will look like with IPv4, expect a similar output with IPv6:
+To configure an RTR, select the corresponding operating-mode and fill the parameters of the RTR section and Tunnel Router general configuration of the configuration file.
+The following lines show an example of how 'ip addr' and 'ip route' will look like with IPv4, expect a similar output with IPv6: